earthcubearchitecture-project418/p418Vocabulary/README.md

 * [schema:name](https://schema.org/name) can be an acronym or the name typcially used for the repository,
 * [schema:url](https://schema.org/url) should be the url of your repository's homepage,
 * [schema:description](https://schema.org/description) should be text describing your repository,
+* [schema:sameAs](https://schema.org/sameAs) can be used to link the repository to other URLs such as Re3Data, Twitter, LinkedIn, etc.,
 * [schema:category](https://schema.org/category) can be used to describe the discipline, domain, area of study that encompasses the repository's holdings.

 <pre>